Music School Guidelines

 100% of the money that you raise will be earmarked for scholarships for low income children in your community.
 If money raised is not used after one or two years, it may be used to help children in other areas.
 But we will give you ample opportunity to find scholarship students in your area, and we may even be able to assist.
 To date, no community-raised funds have gone unused.

-We occasionally do nationwide programs to raise money for overhead, or to raise awareness and garner support for our mission.
-Examples include CharityBuzz.com online auctions, and the Youth Songwriting Program with Carnegie Hall.
-We ask that participating schools support those efforts by spreading the word to their client base, including displaying flyers, brochures and other marketing collateral at their school, and distributing information via email and on social media.
+We frequently do nationwide programs to raise money to run the scholarship program.
+Examples include CharityBuzz.com online auctions, the Youth Songwriting Program with Carnegie Hall, and the Ultimate Guitar Cruise.
+Participating schools must support those efforts by spreading the word about our fundraisers to their client base, including displaying flyers, brochures and other marketing collateral at their school, and distributing information via email and on social media.

 Together, we can create a thriving scholarship program for your school!

 Click Here to apply online.
-Please note that a School Business License will either need to be attached as a pdf, or faxed, emailed or mailed separately.
+Please note that a School Business License, or other 3rd party proof of time in business, will either need to be attached as a pdf, or faxed, emailed or mailed separately.